Image size 1600x900. Swimmer practicing relaxed breathing in a lap pool.

 How hard should this breathing workout feel?

-Can I breathe every two strokes?
+Can I breathe every two strokes instead of bilateral breathing?

 Yes.
 Keep the same structure and adjust distances to the nearest 25 meters.

-How often should I repeat it?
+How often should I repeat this beginner breathing swim workout?

 This workout is for informational purposes only and is not medical advice.